 Annual Reporting Requirements

-The permittee shall submit an annual report to the Secretary by April 15 of each year, which shall include information for the previous calendar year (i.e., January 1 through December 31 of the preceding calendar year), together with an administrative fee as established by 3 V.S.A. § 2822 by an electronic Annual Reporting system.
+The permittee shall submit an annual report to the Secretary by April 30 of each year, which shall include information for the previous calendar year (i.e., January 1 through December 31 of the preceding calendar year), together with an annual operating fee as established by 3 V.S.A. § 2822 by an electronic Annual Reporting system.

 The annual report shall include the following information:

-The maximum number of each type of animal, whether in open confinement or housed under roof (beef cattle, mature dairy cows, dairy heifers, veal calves, sheep, lamb, swine, horses, laying hens, broilers, ducks, turkeys, other) in the previous 12 months;
+The maximum number of each type of animal, whether in open confinement or housed under roof (beef cattle, mature dairy cows, dairy heifers, veal calves, sheep, lamb, swine, horses, laying hens, broilers, ducks, turkeys, other) in the previous calendar year;

-Estimated amount of total manure, litter, process wastewater, and other imports generated and imported by the CAFO in the previous 12 months (tons/gallons);
+Estimated amount of total manure, litter, process wastewater, and other imports generated and imported by the CAFO in the previous calendar year (tons/gallons);

-Estimated amount of total manure, litter, and process wastewater transferred to other persons by the CAFO in the previous 12 months (tons/gallons);
+Estimated amount of total manure, litter, and process wastewater transferred to other persons by the CAFO in the previous calendar year (tons/gallons);

 Total number of acres for land application covered by the NMP approved by the Secretary;

-Total number of acres under control of the CAFO that were used for land application of manure, litter, or process wastewater in the previous 12 months;
+Total number of acres under control of the CAFO that were used for land application of manure, litter, or process wastewater in the previous calendar year;

-Summary of all manure, litter, and process wastewater discharges from the production area that have occurred in the previous 12 months, including date, time, discharge analysis, and approximate volume;
+Summary of all manure, litter, and process wastewater discharges from the production area that have occurred in the previous calendar year, including date, time, discharge analysis, and approximate volume;

 A statement indicating the certified planner or operator who developed the NMP or documentation that the plan was approved by a certified planner; and

-The actual crop(s) planted and actual yield(s) for each field, the actual nitrogen and phosphorus content of the manure, litter, and process wastewater, the results of calculations conducted in accordance with Appendix A paragraph 2.d. of this permit, and the amount of manure, litter, and process wastewater applied to each field during the previous 12 months; and, for any CAFO that implements a NMP that addresses rates of application in accordance with Appendix A paragraph 2 of this permit, the results of any soil testing for nitrogen and phosphorus taken during the preceding 12 months, the data used in calculations conducted in accordance with Appendix A paragraph 2.d. of this permit, and the amount of any supplemental fertilizer applied during the previous 12 months.
+The actual crop(s) planted and actual yield(s) for each field, the actual nitrogen and phosphorus content of the manure, litter, and process wastewater, the results of calculations conducted in accordance with Appendix A paragraph 2.d. of this permit, and the amount of manure, litter, and process wastewater applied to each field during the previous calendar year; and, for any CAFO that implements a NMP that addresses rates of application in accordance with Appendix A paragraph 2 of this permit, the results of any soil testing for nitrogen and phosphorus taken during the preceding calendar year, the data used in calculations conducted in accordance with Appendix A paragraph 2.d. of this permit, and the amount of any supplemental fertilizer applied during the previous calendar year.

 Terms of the Nutrient Management Plan

 The permittee shall comply with the CAFO’s site-specific NMP approved and incorporated by reference into this general permit by the Secretary.
 The terms of the NMP are the information, protocols, best management practices, and other conditions in the NMP determined by the Secretary to be necessary to meet the requirements of Parts III. and IV.A. and Appendix A of this general permit.
-The terms of the NMP, with respect to protocols for land application of manure, litter, or process wastewater required by Part IV.A.1. i), must include the fields available for land application; field-specific rates of application properly developed in accordance with, and limited to the options contained in Appendix A of this general permit to ensure appropriate agricultural utilization of the nutrients in the manure, litter, or process wastewater; and any timing limitations identified in the NMP concerning land application on the fields available for land application.
+The terms of the NMP, with respect to protocols for land application of manure, litter, or process wastewater required by Part IV.A.1. k), must include the fields available for land application; field-specific rates of application properly developed in accordance with, and limited to the options contained in Appendix A of this general permit to ensure appropriate agricultural utilization of the nutrients in the manure, litter, or process wastewater; and any timing limitations identified in the NMP concerning land application on the fields available for land application.
 The terms must address rates of application as specified in Appendix A in accordance with 40 C.F.R. § 122.42(e)(5) and VT NRCS Conservation Practice Standard Nutrient Management Code #590.

 Changes to a NMP